 Math word problems are an important aspect of mathematics and that is why they appear in every stage of learning math.
 They involve a lot more than just solving equations and applying algorithms.
 They require good reading comprehension skills, critical thinking, and creativity.
-They help children realize the connection between math and real-life and they are an important assessment tool for teachers and parents.
+They help children realize the connection between math and real life and they are an important assessment tool for teachers and parents.
 A variety of word problems, meaningful discussions, and a careful transition from one-step to multi-step word problems will help our students succeed and enjoy solving word problems.

 Make a plan/ select a strategy